Every Square Inch

 Recent Updates:

-- A paper entitled The use of agent-based modeling in the study of complex systems (in Portuguese only) was accepted at the Brazilian Journal of Physics Teaching.
-This was a result of the Masters studies of Clayton R.da Silva in partnership with Prof. Angélica S. Mata.
+• A paper entitled The use of agent-based modeling in the study of complex systems (in Portuguese only) was accepted by the Brazilian Journal of Physics Teaching.
+This is the result of the master’s studies of Clayton R. da Silva, in partnership with Prof. Angélica S. Mata.